Fantalic/AI_HTML_Generator/README.md

 > **aigen** = AI + HTML generation — a forge for markup.

-A portfolio project exploring AI-assisted web development. `aigen_html` is a small web server that uses a local [Ollama](https://ollama.ai) LLM to generate and edit HTML from natural language prompts — with JWT authentication, a live preview editor, and a separate frontend build pipeline.
+`aigen_html` is a small web server that uses a local [Ollama](https://ollama.ai) LLM to generate and edit HTML from natural language prompts — with JWT authentication, a live preview editor, and a separate frontend build pipeline.

-I started this project to get hands-on experience with a range of tools and patterns I hadn't worked with before: serving a local LLM via API, hand-rolling JWT auth (no third-party library), building a minimal UI toolchain with Vite + Alpine.js, and structuring a Python project professionally from the ground up.
+I started this project to get hands-on experience with a range of tools and patterns I hadn't worked with before: serving a local LLM via API, hand-rolling JWT auth (no third-party library), building a minimal UI toolchain with Vite + Alpine.js, and structuring a Python project from the ground up.

 ## Project Structure